Below are answers to common questions, click on each question to reveal the answer.

 No. Students who do not meet the university’s English proficiency requirements are not eligible to take academic courses.
 The IEP is a full-time English program.
 Students who have been admitted to the Pathway to Academics program (see here) are enrolled in an academic writing course and a mathematics class in addition to their English Institute classes.

-This idea appeals to many students.
-However, it is not as easy as it sounds.
 The level of academic English that is required for you to be successful in your classes at TU is high.
 Acquiring advanced proficiency in a language without a teacher is very difficult.
-You need to work with a teacher who is specifically trained to teach English as a Second Language.
+Students who have not demonstrated sufficient proficiency in English for academic study need to work with a teacher who is specifically trained to teach English as a Second Language.
 In the EIIS, you will also benefit from a small class environment.
 Because of the challenge of mastering university-level English skills, we do not allow you to take both English Institute courses and academic courses at the same time.

 Yes.
 F-1 international students do not need permission to work on campus.
 J-1 students require SEVIS updates prior to working on campus, so you will need to come to the ISS office to discuss work opportunities with the SEVIS compliance coordinator.
 However, the jobs must not exceed 20 hours per week and must be paid from university, not government, funds.